q-shift/backstage-playground/README.md

   ```bash
   kubectl create secret generic my-backstage-secrets --from-env-file=backstage_env_secret.env
   ```
-- **Note**: The ConfigMap packaging the `app-config.qshift.yaml` file is deployed using our helm chart (see ./manifest/helm/configmap folder) and uses the template: `./templates/[app-config.qshift.tmpl](manifest%2Ftemplates%2Fapp-config.qshift.tmpl)` !
+- **Note**: The ConfigMap packaging the `app-config.qshift.yaml` file is deployed using our helm chart (see ./manifest/helm/configmap folder) and uses the template [app-config.qshift.tmpl](manifest%2Ftemplates%2Fapp-config.qshift.tmpl) !

 - To deploy backstage, create from the template `manifest/templates/argocd.tmpl` the argocd.yaml file and pass env variables to be substituted: